 Coupons for free hugs won’t cut it anymore, but you can still give Mom something handmade to show your appreciation this Mother’s Day.
-All you need is a handful of pantry ingredients, a candy thermometer and a bit of stirring to whip up these salted honey caramels from pastry chef Joshua Livsey.
+All you need is a handful of pantry ingredients, a candy thermometer and a bit of stirring to whip up these salted honey caramels from Harvest‘s Executive Pastry Chef Joshua Livsey.
 Follow along with his outlined steps and package up something sweet for a lady who deserves it.

 - 2 cups granulated sugar

 - 32 ounces heavy cream

 - In a large pot, combine the sugar, honey, corn syrup and salt, and heat to 305ºF, stirring.

 - While the sugars cook, add the cream to a separate pot and heat until just before boiling.
 Keep warm.

 - Carefully add the warm cream to the caramel pot.
 [Chef says: It bubbles up like an angry volcano and can be very dangerous.]
 Continue to cook to 257ºF, stirring constantly for roughly 10 minutes.

 - Turn off the heat and stir in the cold butter until combined.